spellshift/realm/docs/_docs/dev-guide/eldritch.md

 **Implementation tips:**
 * If working with files & network connections use streaming to avoid issues with large files.
-* If your function is likely to error implement additional eldritch function to proactively test if your function will work.
-Eg. Using `is_file` before performing file operations.
+* If your function depends on resources outside of eldritch (Eg. files, network, etc.) implement helper function that allow the user to proactively test for errors.
+If your function requires a specific type of file to work consider implementing a function like `is_file` or `is_lnk`.

 ### Testing
 Testing can be really daunting especially with complex system functions required by security professionals.